 | Day 7 | Check-in | SMS | If still no response |

 After day 7, leads who have not responded move to a long-term nurture sequence: weekly or biweekly contact for 90 days.
 Most leads who convert from online sources convert in month 2 or 3, not day 1.
+Agents building this long-term nurture layer should review what email marketing works for real estate agents to ensure the email touches within the sequence are structured for maximum open and response rates.
 According to NSEA data, the industry average for follow-up attempts is 1.3 touches per lead, which means the majority of conversion opportunities are being abandoned before a lead even has time to move further in the buying or selling process.
 An automated 90-day nurture sequence ensures those opportunities are captured systematically rather than lost to inaction.
 For a full picture of how to design a system that eliminates the need for cold calling entirely, see the AI follow-up system that replaces cold calling.
 The data behind follow-up conversion timing is documented in the follow-up conversion research for real estate.

 Sphere of influence (SOI) is the highest-converting lead source for most agents.
 According to NAR's 2025 Profile of Home Buyers and Sellers, 68% of sellers find their agent through a referral and 52% of buyers do the same, confirming that the majority of real estate transactions trace back to personal relationships rather than paid lead sources.
 Referral leads close at 15 to 25% versus 1.5% for unworked online leads, a gap that represents a substantial difference in cost per closing.
 Before building SOI automation, agents should understand lead generation channel ROI so the system is calibrated to where leads are actually coming from.
 AI makes SOI management systematic rather than dependent on agent memory and calendar, converting what was previously an intention into a predictable, repeatable process.